-Former New Zealand Festival executive director Sue Paterson was last night crowned Metlifecare Senior New Zealander of the Year at a prestigious gala night in Auckland.
+In February 2017, former New Zealand Festival executive director Sue Paterson was crowned Metlifecare Senior New Zealander of the Year at a prestigious gala night in Auckland.
 Paterson, a proud Wellingtonian, was recognised for her 40 years of service to arts and culture.

 The judging panel noted Paterson’s delivery of four iconic festivals celebrating the arts in New Zealand along with special events like last year’s Royal Edinburgh Military Tattoo.
 They also recognised her achievement in turning around the fortunes of the Royal New Zealand Ballet company as its General Manager in the 1990s.

 “I’m really humbled to win this year’s award.
 I’m incredibly passionate about the arts and the inclusive enjoyment the industry provides to the wider community – I’m proud to have been part of staging world class events right here in New Zealand,” says Paterson.

 Metlifecare proudly sponsor The Metlifecare Senior New Zealander of the Year Award recognising those aged 60 and over who have made an outstanding contribution to the country through their chosen field, and are role models for the wider community.